 Clinical Rotations

-All clinical rotations are located at the main campus or within a short drive (within 15 minutes).
-Emphases are placed on fellows working collaboratively as part of a multi-disciplinary team.
+Most clinical rotations are located at the main campus or within a short drive (within 15 minutes).
+Emphasis is placed on fellows working collaboratively as part of a multi-disciplinary team.
 Supervision is available both on-site of the various rotations and during weekly supervision with a core child psychiatry faculty.

 First Year Rotations